| Real Name | Roman Arkadyevich Abramovich |

 Residences

-Abramovich owns the Varsano boutique hotel in the Neve Tzedek neighbourhood of Tel Aviv, Israel, which he bought for 100 million NIS in 2015 from Israeli actress and model Gal Gadot's husband Yaron "Jaron" Varsano and his brother Guy Varsano.[41]
+Abramovich owns the Varsano boutique hotel in the Neve Tzedek neighbourhood of Tel Aviv, Israel, which he bought for 100 million NIS in 2015 from Gal Gadot's husband Yaron "Jaron" Varsano and his brother Guy Varsano, with plans to convert it to a residence.[55][184]

 In January 2020, Abramovich purchased a property in Herzliya Pituah, Israel, for a record 226 million NIS.[187]

-In September 2023, Abramovich allegedly bought a 2,000 square foot mansion on 96 hectares in Üsküdar, Istanbul from Adnan Oktar for $18 million, with plans to renovate it and build a helipad.[168]
+In September 2023, Abramovich allegedly bought a 2,000 square foot mansion on 96 hectares in Üsküdar, Istanbul, formerly owned by Adnan Oktar, for $18 million, with plans to renovate it and build a helipad.[189]
 Abramovich has denied purchasing property in Turkey, although he is often seen there.
-Turkey has not sanctioned Russian entities.[169]
+Turkey has not sanctioned Russian entities.[190]

 Yachts